 Environmental Control Units (ECUs) are similar to Portable HVAC (also called portable climate control) but differ in that ECUs are typically engineered for military applications.
 That means that ECUs need to meet military requirements and they need to be able to stand-up to military environments and conditions.
 ECUs are commonly built with COTS (commercial off-the-shelf) components.
 Testing will follow a military standard like MIL-STD-810.

 ECUs come in different forms big and small.
 Horizontal, vertical, split (evaporator inside, condenser outside) and trailer mount are most common.
 Process air is measured in tons and output of cooling or heating is measured in BTUs.

 Some units are designed for heating and cooling while others are primarily used for just one purpose.
-Units designed for telecommunication shelters for example tend to emphasise cooling as the electronics in those structures put out a lot of heat.
+Units designed for telecommunication shelters, for example, tend to emphasize cooling as the electronics in those structures put out a lot of heat.
 The heater aspect of the unit will handle a lower kW amount often with upgrade options.
 The heater may also exist as a means of keeping the coils from freezing.
 Adding significant heat to a telecom shelter becomes relevant only in the coldest regions of our planet.
 Those units have robust heaters to maintain a safe working temperature.